illumi420/KLR/README.md

 <h1>What's on This  Repo ?</h1>

 <ul>
-  <li>The .py files that I think it can be published here.  and maybe  the venv folder where Pandas is installed</li>
+  <li>The .py files that I think it can be published here.  and maybe the requierment.txt file</li>
   <br>
   <li>Example Folder That has Exercices PDFS which are solved by the PDF publisher and .png files for the solutions that are made by python in this Tool.</li>
   <br>